Singers Release Sufi Song As Symbolic Gesture For Dr Fouzia - UrduPoint

 Singers Release 'Sufi' Song As Symbolic Gesture For Dr Fouzia

+Famous singers released a Sufi song titled 'Prayer' as a symbolic gesture to express their love and positive vibes for Director General (DG) Pakistan National Council of the Arts (PNCA) Dr. Fouzia Saeed

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Jul, 2021 ) :Famous singers on Thursday released a Sufi song titled 'prayer' as a symbolic gesture to express their love and positive vibes for Director General Pakistan National Council of the Arts (PNCA) Dr. Fouzia Saeed.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jul, 2021 ) :Famous singers released a Sufi song titled 'prayer' as a symbolic gesture to express their love and positive vibes for Director General (DG) Pakistan National Council of the Arts (PNCA) Dr. Fouzia Saeed.

 Dr Fouzia Saeed was seriously injured in an fatal accident last week during her official visit to Balochistan province.